Skip to main contentSkip to docs navigation

 The pages have a natural reading order.
 Earlier pages set up vocabulary the later ones rely on:

 If you're customizing existing components, the first three are the most useful.
-If you're writing your own components, read all five in order.
+If you're writing your own components, work through the first five in order.
+Fluid Sizing, RTL, and Accessibility are standalone reference pages — read them when the topic applies.

 How it fits together

-The five concepts compose into a single data flow:
+The core architecture composes into a single data flow:

 Chassis Tokens → CSS variables → Context palettes → Body variables → Components